 Fig. 17 Measured thermal map of the CIS array, using the column-imager based temperature sensors of Section C, for thermal compensation of Fig. 15.
 The temperature sensors are calibrated before hand to ensure minimum measurements errors.

 For noise suppression, the upper limit of the column bias transistor’s length is set by the speed requirements.
 The reasons are a longer device length (and width) leads to larger parasitic capacitance at the column output.
 The oversampling ADC’s conversion time increases with its oversampling ratio.
 Fortunately, for each sampling, its conversion time can be shorter (compared to an alternative without oversampling), as its input capacitance can be kept smaller (for the same kT/C noise level), thanks to oversampling.
-The thermal compensation of dark current in a CIS can be performed much less often than the readout of the image sensors, as the thermal networks are slower compared to its electronic alternative, e.g. the temperature rises by approximately 0.1 ºC/s, on a VLSI chip consuming 1W of power [12].
+The thermal compensation of dark current in a CIS can be performed much less often than the readout of the image sensors, as the thermal networks are slower compared to its electronic alternative.